ydharia/Rtcamp/README.md

 'Download All Albums' link also Available to the Top of Page.using that you can dowanload all the Album into zip.

-All the Time while Download Process is not Completing the Spinner is Loading Continuesly.
+All the Time while Download Process is not Completing the Progressbar show you current downloading photo of your album.

 Part 3: